 The approximated cost/benefits accompanying ecological damage in a country the size of China is unambiguous.
-With net annual losses far exceeding the nation's US\$ 10 billion monthly trade surplus average and a general demographic reversal in terms of increasing preferred family size (2 rather than 1), consumerism in China is taking a terrible toll, in spite of the country's trillion dollar plus 'cash hoard'.
-Metropolitan statistical areas, with their tally of low sulfur coal-fired power plants, spring up virtually overnight, and the fast-growing number of automobiles are outstripping even the human population explosion.
+With net annual losses far exceeding the nation's US\$ 10 billion monthly trade surplus average (see Lardy 2008; BBC 2008) and a general demographic reversal in terms of increasing preferred family size (2 rather than 1), consumerism in China is taking a terrible toll, in spite of the country's trillion dollar plus 'cash hoard' (Mukherjee 2007).
+Metropolitan statistical areas, with their tally of low sulfur coal-fired power plants, spring up virtually overnight, and the fast-growing number of automobiles is outstripping even the human population explosion.
 Increasingly, more and more landscapes are being converted to sacrifice areas.

 Of course, the targeting of China's growing surplus at an environmental safety net is no less critical than a nation-wide pension fund.
-While China's official press agency Xinhua cited former Vice Premier Zeng Peiyan, as declaring 'coal, iron and oil' to be the purchases of choice with all of China's cash surpluses, 25 two other looming realities must sound a wake-up call for the country: 1.45 billion Chinese by 2050, a large per-
+While China's official press agency Xinhua cited former Vice Premier Zeng Peiyan, as declaring 'coal, iron and oil' to be the purchases of choice with all of China's cash surpluses (Ibid.), two other looming realities must sound a wake-up call for the country: 1.45 billion Chinese by 2050, a large percentage of whom will be elderly; and vastly truncated natural capital (Zhou 2006).
+These represent a potentially lethal combination for biodiversity.